OpenNews/srccon/SRCCON2015MonetizeData.md

 permalink: /docs/transcripts/monetizedata/index.html
 ---

+# How Can We Best Monetize Data—And Do So Responsibly, Ethically and Without Sacrificing Journalistic Standards?

-Session Facilitator(s): AmyJo Brown, Ryann Grochowski Jones Day & Time: Friday, 3-4pm
+### Session Facilitator(s): AmyJo Brown, Ryann Grochowski Jones

+### Day & Time: Friday, 3-4pm

-Room: Ski-U-Mah
+### Room: Ski-U-Mah

 Hi everyone, welcome to the session, How Can We Best Monetize Data Responsibly, Ethically, And Without Sacrificing Journalistic Standards?
 My name is Ryann Grochowski Jones, I'm a data recorder at ProPublica in New York.